 Longer: Two—morning and evening, for ten minutes.

-- Say, "When I am healed I am not healed alone.
-And I would share my healing with the world, that sickness may be banished from the mind of God's one Son, Who is my only Self."
+- Say, “As I am healed I am not healed alone.
+And I would share my healing with the world, that sickness may be banished from the mind of God’s one Son, Who is my only Self.”

 - Then rest in stillness.
 And as you rest, let the Word of God come in to heal your insane thoughts, so that this healing can go forth from you to the world.
 Once the healing comes into your mind, you may try to muster a general feeling of giving it out to everyone, or you may pick particular people to send it to.
 You may even feel that certain individuals are being placed in your mind to send healing to, perhaps even total strangers.